 Optimisation is ‘the act of making the best or most effective use of a situation or resource'.
 Optimisation in Java focuses on goals within the source code that we can optimise [REFERENCE].
 This research focuses on changing Java code and Java Projects that can be used to improve an application’s execution time and reduce an application’s requirement for the energy it needs to run.

-In order to find solutions to optimisation problems, the technique chosen for the current work is based on Genetic Algorithms SEE (internal refs) BELOW, which find solutions using the notion of fitness SEE BELOW.
+To find solutions to optimisation problems, the technique chosen for the current work is based on Genetic Algorithms seen in Section 1.1.3, which find solutions using the notion of fitness SEE BELOW.

 Genetic Improvement